The Scientific Relevance Of Field Sobriety Tests In A DUI Case

-How Well Are You Performing the Tests?
-It Is Impossible to Judge Your Own Performance of the Horizontal Nystagmus Test
+It Is Impossible To Judge Your Own Performance Of The HGN Test

 The horizontal gaze nystagmus test was a test where you’re looking for the involuntary jerking of the eye, which of course the person who’s been pulled over they cannot gauge their own performance.
 All they can tell is whether they’re keeping their head still or not and that’s probably because the officer’s reminding them to keep their head still.
 You can’t see or feel the involuntary jerking of your eye.
 That’s something the officer’s looking for as they are having you follow their finger or a flashlight or a pen.